-When I used to work at an interactive design studio, we had many people assigned to multiple projects making use of unique skills.
-Being able to book work based on future availability meant knowing schedules, which were subject to change.
-We also needed to not overbook people with too much work.
+When I used to work in a design studio, many people were assigned to multiple projects.
+Booking new work meant we needed to know our resource utilization so we wouldn’t overcommit.
 The Resource/Time Tracker (RTT) is a pair of forms I designed to help visualize the problem.

 If you are a project manager and are already juggling multiple projects, you might find these forms useful for structuring project definitions and upcoming deliverables in a way that you can share with your team.